-Emeritus Professor Lintermans has over 30 years' experience in the ecology and management of freshwater ecosystems.
+Associate Professor Lintermans has over 35 years' experience in the ecology and management of freshwater ecosystems.
 He led the aquatic ecology research and management program in the ACT Government for 16 years, working predominantly on freshwater fish ecology and management.
-Associate Professor Lintermans sits on national recovery teams for Trout cod, Murray cod and Macquarie perch and he also convenes the Threatened Fishes Committee of the Australian Society for Fish Biology, was the Chair of the NSW Fisheries Scientific Committee from 2011-2020 and was also the Australian and New Zealand Region Chair of the IUCN Freshwater Fish Specialist Group from 2013-2016.
+Associate Professor Lintermans sits on national recovery teams for Trout Cod, Murray Cod and Macquarie Perch and convened the Threatened Fishes Committee of the Australian Society for Fish Biology (2009-2018), was the Chair of the NSW Fisheries Scientific Committee from 2011-2020 and was also the Australian and New Zealand Region Chair of the IUCN Freshwater Fish Specialist Group from 2013-2016.
 Associate Professor Lintermans has also worked on wetlands, particularly on migratory waterbirds at Jerrabomberra Wetlands.
 He has published widely on fish ecology, conservation and management.